January 13, 2020.

 and Rule 19b-4 thereunder,

-The Commission has received no comments on the proposal.
-The Commission is publishing this order to institute proceedings pursuant to Section 19(b)(2)(B) of the Act
+The Commission has received no comments on the proposed rule change.
+This order institutes proceedings under Section 19(b)(2)(B) of the Exchange Act

 to determine whether to approve or disapprove the proposed rule change, as modified by Amendment No. 1.

 I. Summary of the Exchange's Description of the Proposed Rule Change, as Modified by Amendment No. 1 7